The Best Cleaning Products to Keep Your Home Spotless

 You can make your house sparkle with just a few simple supplies, many of which are already in your cupboards.

 When it comes to your cleaning routine, less is more.
-What you choose to help you get the job done is important, though; there will certainly be instances where specialized cleaners are necessary, but the following list of products and tools will suffice for most tasks.
+The products you choose to help you get the job done are important, though; there will certainly be instances where specialized cleaners are necessary, but the following list of products and tools will suffice for most tasks.
 Keep them organized under your sink and in your pantry so that you can grab them as you work.

 Mild dishwashing liquid is excellent for removing spills that water won't budge.
 Make a simple all-purpose cleaner by mixing two cups of water with two tablespoons of your choice of dishwashing liquid in a spray bottle.
 Use it on countertops and other hard surfaces.

 Shop Now: Mrs. Meyer's Dish Soap, $3.94 for 16 ounces, grove.co.